Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 - Cornstarch: Acts as a thickener for the sauce.
 I only use 1 teaspoon.

-- Dry white wine: Classic teriyaki recipes typically call for using sake, but I don't usually have that on hand, and white wine works perfectly well.
+- Dry white wine: Classic teriyaki recipes typically call for sake, but I don't usually have that on hand, and dry white wine works perfectly well.

 - Honey: Just one tablespoon to add a bit of sweetness.

-- Salmon fillets: I like to use skin-on fillets because I think the skin is delicious.
-But you can use skinless fillets too.
+- Salmon fillets: I like to use skin-on fillets because salmon skin is delicious.

 Instructions

-- First, bake the salmon fillets until they are cooked through.
+Bake the salmon fillets until they are cooked through.
 You can also broil the salmon instead of baking it.
-Broiling is simply a faster method, but both methods work.
+Broiling is faster, but both methods work.

-- To finish the dish, brush the cooked fillets with the teriyaki sauce, sprinkle them with sesame seeds, and serve.
+To finish the dish, brush the cooked salmon with the sauce, sprinkle it with sesame seeds, and serve.

-The sauce tends to thicken fast and without warning, and if you don't watch it closely, it can thicken too much.
-So keep an eye on it while you heat it up and remove it from the heat as soon as it thickens.
+The sauce tends to thicken fast and without warning.
+If you don't watch it closely, it can thicken too much.
+So, keep an eye on it while you heat it, and remove it from the heat as soon as it thickens.

-It's a rich and sticky salty-sweet sauce that originated in Japan.
+Teriyaki is a rich and sticky salty-sweet Japanese sauce.
 Traditionally, its main ingredients include soy sauce, sake, sugar, and ginger.
-It's used as a marinade or glaze for many dishes, including meat, poultry, fish, and even vegetables.
+It's used as a marinade or glaze for many dishes, including meat, poultry, fish, and vegetables.

 The white stuff coming out of the salmon is albumin, a protein that remains liquid in the raw fish, but coagulates when the fish is heated.